mike99mac/zlma/README.md

 ## Update your system
 To update your system, perform the following steps:

+- Login as a non-root user with sudo privileges.

-  - For Debian-based systems, run two commands:
+  - For Debian-based systems, run these commands:
     ```
-    sudo apt update
+    sudo apt update;
-    ```

-    ```
     sudo apt upgrade -y
     ```

-  - For RHEL-based systems, run one command:
+  - For RHEL-based systems, run this command:
     ```
     sudo dnf update
     ```